 Many people today simply enjoy lighting the candles and having the wreath as their centerpiece on their table.
 They are unaware of the symbolic meaning the wreath holds.
 The evergreen leaves represent the hope of eternal life through Jesus.
 The circular nature of the wreath representing God’s infinite love for mankind.
 The four candles which represent the for weeks of the Advent season stand for hope, people, joy and love.
 Some wreaths also include a fifth candle, the “Christ candle” that is lit on Christmas Eve.

-As our family has made our home in Germany, we’ve also began to take part in this tradition as we’ve celebrated each Advent Sunday and lit our candles as a family.
-It’s been a very meaning time for us each year, as we’ve prepared our hearts for Christmas Day and pondered on the meaning of the Advent wreath and the candles.
+As our family has made our home in Germany, we’ve also begun to take part in this tradition as we’ve celebrated each Advent Sunday and lit our candles as a family.
+It’s been a very meaningful time for us each year, as we’ve prepared our hearts for Christmas Day and pondered on the meaning of the Advent wreath and the candles.